prikhi/pencil/docs/source/reference/behaviours.rst

 Result
 ^^^^^^

-The SVG object width and height will be changed based on the ratio.
+The SVG object will be given a ``transform`` attribute containing a scale function with the given ratios.
 Note that using this behaviour will empty the current value of the transform attribute.

 Example
 ^^^^^^^